THOMASELOVE/431-classes-2023/class14/README.md

 2. Project A proposal (if necessary) and once that is approved, [Project A analyses](https://thomaselove.github.io/431-projectA-2023/analyses.html).
     - Note that Project A is due Tuesday 2023-10-31 at noon.
 3. Read *The Art of Statistics* through Chapter 8.
+4. In anticipation of next Thursday's session, you might want to skim through:
+    - [Statistical Inference in the 21st Century: A World Beyond p < 0.05](https://amstat.tandfonline.com/toc/utas20/73/sup1) from 2019 in *The American Statistician*
+    - The American Statistical Association’s 2016 [Statement on p-Values: Context, Process and Purpose](http://amstat.tandfonline.com/doi/full/10.1080/00031305.2016.1154108).
-4. It's never too early to start working on [Lab X](https://thomaselove.github.io/431-labX/).
+6. It's never too early to start working on [Lab X](https://thomaselove.github.io/431-labX/).

 ## One Last Thing